ppad-tech/poly1305/README.md

 Note that *at present* we use GHC's native variable-length Integer type internally, and make no guarantees of constant-time execution.

+The Poly1305 MAC function and its internals pass all official test vectors in RFC8439.

 If you discover any vulnerabilities, please disclose them via security@ppad.tech.